formlio/forml/docs/provider.rst

 =================

-ForML providers are *plugins* implementing particular functionality defined within the framework using an abstract interface to decouple itself from specific technologies allowing for a greater operational flexibility.
+ForML providers are *plugins* implementing particular functionality defined within the framework using an abstract interface to decouple itself from specific technologies allowing for greater operational flexibility.

 Providers become available for runtime operations after being :ref:`properly configured